 "Since I am on a low-fat diet due to heart problems, I like slices of this sunny-looking quick bread," reports Geneva Cooper from Greeley, Colorado, "The loaf is lower in fat, but still tastes delicious."

 VERIFIED BY Taste of Home Test Kitchen

 - 1-3/4 cups all-purpose flour

 - 2 tablespoons canola oil

 - 2 teaspoons water

-- In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
-In another bowl, combine the carrots, applesauce, egg substitute and oil; stir into dry ingredients just until blended.
+- In a bowl, combine the flour, sugar, baking powder, baking soda and salt.
+In another bowl, combine the carrots, applesauce, egg substitute and oil; add to dry ingredients and stir until blended.
 Stir in apricots.

 Originally published as Apricot Carrot Bread in Quick Cooking November/December 2001, p14